 2.8.
 Intercom APIs.
 If Intercom makes access to any APIs available as part of the Services, Intercom reserves the right to place limits on access to such APIs (e.g., limits on numbers of calls or requests).
-Further, Intercom may monitor Customer's usage of such APIs and limit the number of calls or requests Customer may make if Intercom believes that Customer's usage is in breach of this Agreement or may negatively affect the Services (or otherwise impose liability on Intercom).
+Further, Intercom may monitor Customer's usage of such APIs and limit the number of calls or requests Customer may make if Intercom believes that Customer's usage is in breach of this Agreement or may negatively affect the security, operability, or integrity of the Services (or otherwise impose liability on Intercom).

 2.9.
 Trial Subscriptions.
 If Customer receives free access or a trial or evaluation subscription to the Service (a "Trial Subscription"), then Customer may use the Services in accordance with the terms and conditions of this Agreement for a period of fourteen (14) days or such other period granted by Intercom (the "Trial Period").
 Trial Subscriptions are permitted solely for Customer's use to determine whether to purchase a paid subscription to the Services.
 Trial Subscriptions may not include all functionality and features accessible as part of a paid Subscription Term.
 If Customer does not enter into a paid Subscription Term, this Agreement and Customer's right to access and use the Services will terminate at the end of the Trial Period.
 Intercom has the right to terminate a Trial Subscription at any time for any reason.
 NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS AGREEMENT, INTERCOM WILL HAVE NO WARRANTY, INDEMNITY, SUPPORT, OR OTHER OBLIGATIONS WITH RESPECT TO TRIAL SUBSCRIPTIONS.

-3.1.
+3.2.
 Rights in Customer Data.
-As between the parties, Customer will retain all right, title and interest (including any and all intellectual property rights) in and to the Customer Data as provided to Intercom.
+As between the parties, Customer will retain all right, title and interest (including any and all Intellectual Property Rights) in and to the Customer Data as provided to Intercom.
 Subject to the terms of this Agreement, Customer hereby grants to Intercom a non-exclusive, worldwide, royalty-free right to use, copy, store, transmit, modify, create derivative works of and display the Customer Data solely to the extent necessary to provide the Services to Customer.

-3.2.
-Storage of Customer Data .
+3.3.
+Storage of Customer Data.
 Intercom does not provide an archiving service.
-Intercom agrees only that it will not intentionally delete any Customer Data from any Service prior to termination of Customer's applicable Subscription Term.
-Intercom expressly disclaims all other obligations with respect to storage.
+Intercom agrees only that it will not intentionally delete any Customer Data from any Service prior to termination of Customer's applicable Subscription Term and expressly disclaims all other obligations with respect to storage.

 c) Compliance with Laws.
 Customer agrees to comply with all applicable Laws in its use of the Services.
 Without limiting the generality of the foregoing, Customer will not engage in any unsolicited advertising, marketing, or other activities using the Services, including without limitation any activities that violate the Telephone Consumer Protection Act of 1991, CAN-SPAM Act of 2003 or any other anti-spam laws and regulations.

-3.4.
+3.5.
 Indemnification by Customer.
-Customer will indemnify, defend and hold harmless Intercom from and against any and all claims, costs, damages, losses, liabilities and expenses (including reasonable attorneys' fees and costs) arising out of or in connection with any claim arising from or relating to any Customer Data or breach or alleged breach by Customer of Section 3.3 (Customer Obligations).
+Customer will indemnify, defend and hold harmless Intercom from and against any and all claims, costs, damages, losses, liabilities and expenses (including reasonable attorneys' fees and costs) arising out of or in connection with any claim arising from or relating to any Customer Data, Customer’s use of a Third Party Messaging App, or breach or alleged breach by Customer of Section 3.4 (Customer Obligations).
 This indemnification obligation is subject to Customer receiving (i) prompt written notice of such claim (but in any event notice in sufficient time for Customer to respond without prejudice); (ii) the exclusive right to control and direct the investigation, defense, or settlement of such claim; and (iii) all necessary cooperation of Intercom at Customer's expense.
 Notwithstanding the foregoing sentence, (a) Intercom may participate in the defense of any claim by counsel of its own choosing, at its cost and expense and (b) Customer will not settle any claim without Intercom's prior written consent, unless the settlement fully and unconditionally releases Intercom and does not require Intercom to pay any amount, take any action, or admit any liability.

-Intercom agrees to use commercially reasonable technical and organizational measures designed to prevent unauthorized access, use, alteration or disclosure of any Service or Customer Data.
+Intercom agrees to use commercially reasonable technical and organizational measures designed to prevent unauthorized access, use, alteration or disclosure of any Service or Customer Data, as further described in Intercom’s Security Policy attached as Schedule 2 to the DPA.
 However, Intercom will have no responsibility for errors in transmission, unauthorized third-party access or other causes beyond Intercom's control.

+5.1 Integration with Third Party Platforms.
 The Services may support integrations with certain Third-Party Platforms.
 In order for the Services to communicate with such Third-Party Platforms, Customer may be required to input credentials in order for the Services to access and receive relevant information from such Third-Party Platforms.
 By enabling use of the Services with any Third-Party Platform, Customer authorizes Intercom to access Customer's accounts with such Third-Party Platform for the purposes described in this Agreement.
 Customer is solely responsible for complying with any relevant terms and conditions of the Third-Party Platforms and maintaining appropriate accounts in good standing with the providers of the Third-Party Platforms.
-Customer acknowledges and agrees that Intercom has no responsibility or liability for any Third-Party Platform or any Customer Data exported to a Third-Party Platform.
-Intercom does not guarantee that the Services will maintain integrations with any Third-Party Platform and Intercom may disable integrations of the Services with any Third-Party Platform at any time with or without notice to Customer.
+Customer acknowledges and agrees that Intercom has no responsibility or liability for any Third-Party Platform or Messenger App, or how a Third-Party Platform (including Messenger Apps) uses or processes Customer Data after such is exported to a Third-Party Platform or Messenger App.
+Intercom does not guarantee that the Services will maintain integrations with any Third-Party Platform, and Intercom may disable integrations of the Services with any Third-Party Platform at any time with or without notice to Customer.
 For clarity, this Agreement governs Customer's use of and access to the Services, even if accessed through an integration with a Third-Party Platform.

 6.1.
 Intercom Technology.
 This is a subscription agreement for access to and use of the Services.
 Customer acknowledges that it is obtaining only a limited right to the Services and that irrespective of any use of the words "purchase", "sale" or like terms in this Agreement no ownership rights are being conveyed to Customer under this Agreement.
-Customer agrees that Intercom or its suppliers retain all right, title and interest (including all patent, copyright, trademark, trade secret and other intellectual property rights) in and to the Services and all Documentation, professional services deliverables and any and all related and underlying technology and documentation and any derivative works, modifications or improvements of any of the foregoing, including as may incorporate Feedback (collectively, "Intercom Technology").
+Customer agrees that Intercom or its suppliers retain all right, title and interest (including all Intellectual Property Rights) in and to the Services and all Documentation, integrations with the Services, and any and all related and underlying technology and documentation and any derivative works, modifications or improvements of any of the foregoing, including as may incorporate Feedback (collectively, "Intercom Technology").
 Except as expressly set forth in this Agreement, no rights in any Intercom Technology are granted to Customer.
 Further, Customer acknowledges that the Services are offered as an on-line, hosted solution, and that Customer has no right to obtain a copy of any of the Services, except for Intercom Code and the Intercom Apps in the format provided by Intercom.